Glossary hero image

 Related Conditions

-1. Elevated blood sugar levels, are not high enough to diagnose diabetes, but still a concern.
-Learn more about prediabetes at the CDC Prediabetes Prevention page.
+1. Prediabetes: Elevated blood sugar levels, not high enough to diagnose diabetes, but still a concern.

-1. Develops during pregnancy and usually resolves postpartum.
-Read about gestational diabetes from the NHS Gestational Diabetes Overview.
+2. Gestational Diabetes: Develops during pregnancy and usually resolves postpartum.

-1. Includes nerve damage, kidney disease, and heart problems if unmanaged.
-Learn about diabetes complications from the NIDDK Diabetes Complications Guide.
+3. Complications of Diabetes: Includes nerve damage, kidney disease, and heart problems if unmanaged.

 Conclusion